-3) BER performance: Figure 5 shows the BER versus SNR performance of the proposed DDIPIC algorithm for a pilot SNR of 10 dB.
+3) BER performance: Figure 5 shows the BER performance of the proposed DDIPIC algorithm for a pilot SNR of 10 dB.
 BER performance with perfect CSI is also added for reference along with the performance of M-MLE scheme.
 Minimum mean square error (MMSE) detection is used and the data symbols are drawn from 64-QAM modulation alphabet.
 First, it is observed that the proposed DDIPIC algorithm achieves better performance compared to the M-MLE scheme.
-For example, a BER of 10^{-3} is achieved at 24 dB for the proposed scheme, while it is achieved at about
+For example, a BER of 10^{-3} is achieved at 24 dB for the proposed scheme, while it is achieved at about 28 dB for the M-MLE scheme.
+This performance gain is attributed to the refinement of parameter estimates achieved through IPI cancellation in the proposed algorithm.
+Further, the proposed algorithm is observed to perform close to that with perfect CSI.

-Fig. 4.
-NMSE performance of the proposed DDIPIC algorithm as a function of pilot SNR.
+Fig. 4: NMSE performance of the proposed DDIPIC algorithm as a function of pilot SNR.

-Fig. 5.
-BER performance of the proposed DDIPIC algorithm as a function of SNR.
+Fig. 5: BER performance of the proposed DDIPIC algorithm as a function of SNR.